alibhimani21/rate-silverbullet/README.md

 * ```pipenv install```
 * ```npm install```

-At this point you will need to add two files to the root of the project
+At this point you will need to add a `.env` file to the root of the project

-1. 	`.env`
-2. `.babelrc`

 For the `.env` copy and paste the three lines of code below: